awsdocs/aws-systems-manager-user-guide/doc_source/sysman-mw-walk-cli.md

    }
    ```

-1. Execute the following command to get the specific task invocations performed for a task execution\.
+1. Run the following command to get the specific task invocations performed for a task execution\.

    ```
    aws ssm describe-maintenance-window-execution-task-invocations --window-execution-id "555555-555-55-555555" --task-id "4444-4444-4444-444444"